 - Training sessions –the software is quite intuitive, but an overview can help you get started:

 - Knowledgebase: Online you may browse the LabArchives Knowledgebase which has a wealth of information.
 You might find the Getting Started Guide particularly useful.

 - Optional but useful Downloads – LabArchives provides two small plug-ins which can support your day-to-day workflow as well as mobile apps.
 All can be found here.

 - MS Office Plug-in for Windows or Mac – integrates with MS Office

 - Folder Monitor for Windows or Mac – automates the upload of files from your computer, lab instrument or server to your notebook

-- The LabArchives Mobile app (for iOS & Android) is great for uploading to your notebook photos taken with your phone.
+- The LabArchives Mobile app (for iOS & Android) is great for uploading photos taken with your phone to your notebook.
 For reading, though you can just access your ELN via your phone/tablet’s browser.
 Mobile device instructions can be found here.